arapada/cse15l-lab-reports/index.md

 ![Image](vscode1.png)

-Then, double-click on the application when it pops-up in order to install it through Mac.
+Then, click on the zip file in order to access the application.
+You should be able to double-click on the application to open it.